Published 2009; Updated 2013 and 2018

 Manual vs. Automated Disinfection

 In manual disinfection, the cystoscope is manually immersed in a covered basin containing a chemical disinfectant.
 The entire scope, including the head, should be immersed completely and all channels should be filled with disinfectant.
 This can be accomplished by suctioning the solution through each channel with a syringe.
 It is important that manufacturer's recommendations regarding correct concentration, temperature, and contact time are followed to ensure adequate disinfection.
-The disinfectant/ sterilant should be tested to verify minimal effective concentration (MEC) of the active ingredient.
+The disinfectant/ sterilant should be tested using specific test strips to verify minimal effective concentration (MEC) of the active ingredient.
 The manufacturer instructions direct that this testing be performed prior to each use.
 If the testing indicates that the concentration is less than the MEC, the solution should be discarded.
 The solution should also be discarded at the end of its reuse life, regardless of the MEC.
 Adding new liquid sterilant/disinfectant solution to keep the basin filled ("topping off") does not extend the reuse life of the agent.

 An automated endoscope reprocessor (AER) may be used as a substitute for manual cleaning in some circumstances.
 AER's are closed systems that store the chemical disinfectant in an enclosed internal reservoir and automatically transfer it to an enclosed reprocessing chamber during chemical immersion of the endoscope.
 AERs automate and standardize several important reprocessing steps, and reduce exposure of personnel to the chemical disinfectants.
 Note that if cycles/phases are interrupted, HLD cannot be ensured and the full cycle must be repeated.
 Certain AERs are only compatible with specific chemical disinfectants.
 Most AERs on the market were developed for use with gastrointestinal endoscopes.
 Therefore, users who are considering the use of an AER for reprocessing cystoscopes should check with the AER manufacturer as well as the cystoscope manufacturer to ensure compatibility.